 Whilst no evidence could be found for the effect of noise or vibrations on the characterizing species of these biotopes, it is unlikely that these species have the facility for detecting or noise vibrations.

-Sensitivity assessment.
-The characterizing sponges are unlikely to respond to noise or vibrations and resistance is therefore assessed as 'High', resilience as 'High' and Sensitivity as 'Not sensitive'.
+The characterizing sponges are unlikely to respond to noise or vibrations and resistance is, therefore, assessed as 'High', resilience as 'High' and sensitivity as 'Not sensitive'.

-Introduction of light or shading

-Medium

-Q: Low A: NR C: NR

-Q: High A: Medium C: Medium

-Q: Low A: Low C: Low
+Introduction of light or Low Low High shading Q: Low A: NR C: NR Q: High A: Medium C: Medium Q: Low A: Low C: Low

 These biotopes are characteristic of shaded or dark, moist caves, presumably because green algae would out-compete the dominant species at higher light levels.
 If artificial lighting was introduced to a cave where this biotope occurred, then it might adversely affect the biotopes by promoting green algal growth.
 Increased shade might reduce light levels below those needed for the algae to survive.
-While increase or decrease in light could affect the algae present within this biotope, growth ceases for a number of red algae (including Chrondrus crispus) below ca 1.0 $\square$ mol /m2/l (ca 50 Lux), whereas this value is $2 \square$ mol /m2/l (ca 100 Lux) for green algae (Leukart & Lüning, 1994).

-Jones et al. (2012) compiled a report on the monitoring of sponges around Skomer Island and found that many sponges, particularly encrusting species, preferred vertical or shaded bedrock to open, light surfaces.
+While an increase or decrease in light could affect the algae present within this biotope, growth ceases for a number of red algae (including Chrondrus crispus) below ca 1.0 lmol m-2l-1 (ca 50 Lux), whereas this value is 2 Imol m-2l-1 (ca 100 Lux) for green algae (Leukart & Lüning, 1994).
+Jones et al. (2012) found that many sponges, particularly encrusting species, preferred vertical or shaded bedrock to open, light surfaces.
 However, it is possible that this relates to decreased competition with algae.
-Whilst no evidence could be found for the effect of light on the other faunal species present within these biotopes, it is unlikely that they would be impacted.
+No evidence could be found for the effect of light on the other faunal species present within these biotopes but it is unlikely that they would be impacted.

 Sensitivity assessment.
 An increase at the benchmark level (0.1 Lux) is unlikely to be significant.
-However, shading may result in loss of the red algae and, in severe cases, the biotope may become SpR.Den or SpByAs.
-Resistance to this pressure is assessed as 'Medium' and resilience as 'High'.
-This biotope is therefore considered to be 'Low' at the benchmark level.
+Shading may result in loss of the sparse red algal community.
+However, an increase in artificial light or the removal of already shading structures may allow more red algae to grow, reverting the biotope to CvOv.SpR in the affected areas and the loss of this sub-biotope (CvOv.Spr.Den).
+Therefore, resistance to this pressure is assessed as 'Low' and resilience as 'High' and sensitivity is assessed as 'Low'.